denten-books/plain-text/5-chapter.md

 # Chapter 5: Engineering for Dissent (Control)

+Matter, form, and content lie flat on the printed page.
+Print interfaces are paper thin, we might say.
+Ink adheres to paper in the way that pixels do not to screens.
+The splintered sign resides in at least two distinct locations, each entailing drastically differing affordances for reading, writing, and interpretation.
+Were we to untangle the tightly wound coil of the circuit, we would find ample distance between the archive and the projection.

 ## Gerard Genette and Nelson Goodman on the nature of textual copies,

 ## 3.4 Hyper Erudition